padrinobook/padrinobook/chapters/creating_the_application.md

 ### Using Sprockets to Manage the Asset Pipeline

-[Sprockets](https://github.com/sstephenson/sprockets) are a way to manage serving your assets like CSS, and JavaScript compiling all the different files in one summarized file for each type.
-To take advantage to use a preprocessor to write your assets with [Sass](http://sass-lang.com/), [CoffeeScript](http://coffeescript.org/), or [less](http://lesscss.org/).
+[Sprockets](https://github.com/sstephenson/sprockets "Sprockets") are a way to manage serving your assets like CSS, and JavaScript compiling all the different files in one summarized file for each type.
+To take advantage to use a preprocessor to write your assets with [Sass](http://sass-lang.com "Sass"), [CoffeeScript](http://coffeescript.org "CoffeeScript"), or [less](http://lesscss.org "less").

 To implement Sprockets in Padrino there the following strategies:

-- [rake-pipeline](https://github.com/livingsocial/rake-pipeline): Define filters that transforms directory trees.
+- [rake-pipeline](https://github.com/livingsocial/rake-pipeline "rake-pipeline"): Define filters that transforms directory trees.
-- [grunt](http://gruntjs.com/): Set a task to compile and manage assets in JavaScript.
+- [grunt](http://gruntjs.com "grunt"): Set a task to compile and manage assets in JavaScript.
-- [sinatra-assetpack](https://github.com/rstacruz/sinatra-assetpack): Let's you define you assets transparently in Sinatra.
+- [sinatra-assetpack](https://github.com/rstacruz/sinatra-assetpack "sinatra-assetpack"): Let's you define you assets transparently in Sinatra.
-- [padrino-sprockets](https://github.com/nightsailer/padrino-sprockets): Integrate sprockets with Padrino in the Rails way.
+- [padrino-sprockets](https://github.com/nightsailer/padrino-sprockets "padrino-sprockets"): Integrate sprockets with Padrino in the Rails way.

 We are using the **padrino-sprockets** gem.
-Let's add it to our Gemfile and run `bundle install`:
+Let's add it to our Gemfile (don't forget to run `bundle install`):

 ```ruby